windflow-io/EternalEngine/README.md

 <blockquote>If you would like to try Windflow Eternal Engine without installing it, go create a free developer account on our hosted service at <a href="https://windflow.io">windflow.io</a> and give it a test run.</blockquote>

 Client code is written in highly-readable plain-old ES6 modular JavaScript with no client-side build tools.
-By default index.html and app.mjs are un-opinionated.
+By default index.html and app.js are un-opinionated.
 All the data, layouts, graphics, fonts, etc are/will be requested from the server.
 The application is then "built" on the client side.

 The process is as follows: